CasparKielwein/Aaargh/Items.md

 ### Magic Items

 #### Endless Quiver
+A quiver containing arrows and bolts for your weapon which never runs out.

+### Amulet of Protection
+Will +1, Ref +1, Fort +1

+### Weapon of Light
+Any Weapon
+Speak a command word and the weapon sheds light like a torch.

 ### Legendary Items
 To use a legendary item, you need to learn its secrets.